Twenty-four priestly gifts: Gifts

 Females, who did not serve in the Tabernacle or the Temple, were permitted to consume and/or benefit from some of the twenty-four priestly gifts.
-But if a Kohen's daughter married a man from outside the Kohanic line, she was no longer permitted to benefit from the priestly gifts.
+But if a priest's daughter married a non-priest, she was no longer permitted to benefit from the priestly gifts.
 Conversely, the daughter of a non-priest who married a priest took on the same rights as an unmarried daughter of a priest.